 Address: Zagrebačka Ul.
 56, 20000, Dubrovnik, Croatia

-Fly high above the city walls of the Old Town with a birds-eye view on a thrilling panorama zipline tour.
+Fly high above the Old Town’s city walls with a birds-eye view on a thrilling panorama zipline tour.
 With the help of a professional guide, you will soar through the sky with breathtaking views of Dubrovnik below.
-The entire tour lasts around 3 hours, with plenty of time to explore Dubrovnik’s amazing cliffs and countryside.
+The tour lasts around 3 hours, with plenty of time to explore Dubrovnik’s amazing cliffs and countryside.

 3. Rector’s Palace